Canadian DeAnne Smith is a chameleon. She spent most of 2017 playing with identity. By the end of the year, she had accumulated an eclectic mix.

 With her show at the 2018 Brisbane Comedy Festival looming, she’s no closer to any kind of resolution.
-DeAnne identifies as agender.
+Smith identifies as agender.

 “You’ve got to reject the predetermined categories and scrawl something in the margins,” Deanne says.